 A perfect example of the effectiveness of social media, particularly Facebook, for healthcare marketing was seen in the stunning success of the social network’s organ-donor status initiative a few years ago.
 This effort allowed Facebook users to specify their organ-donor status directly on their profile pages.
 In just one day, more than 13,000 people registered online to be organ donors in the U.S., which was 21 times higher than the usual daily average.
 This proved to Facebook that engaging in health could result in engagement.

 The company is so serious about this direction that they have been in talks with medical experts and entrepreneurs about establishing a research and development department solely dedicated to developing new health apps.

 In terms of creating its own online support communities, details are still in development and it is uncertain how Facebook will handle content from these communities, as well as the inclusion of medical experts and expertise.

 But just the like the users it’s trying to engage, Facebook is finally taking health into its own hands.

 MDG Advertising, a full-service advertising agency with offices in Boca Raton and New York City, is one of Florida’s top healthcare marketing companies and branding firms, whose healthcare clients include Dental Care Alliance, MDVIP, Max Planck Florida Institute, HCA East Florida, Primary Pharmaceuticals, the biostation, and MD Now.
 MDG’s core capabilities include branding, logo design, print advertising, digital marketing, mobile marketing, email marketing, media planning and buying, radio and TV advertising, outdoor, newspaper, video marketing, infographic development, Web design and development, content marketing, social media marketing, and SEO.
-To learn more about the latest trends in healthcare marketing, contact MDG Advertising today at 561-338-7797.
+To learn more about the latest trends in healthcare marketing, contact MDG Advertising.